Letters and Addresses of Abraham Lincoln ...Advertising matter: p. 391-399. |

 Page 9

-Abraham Lincoln. a would be a violation of truth and an insult to our intelligence to deny .
+Abraham Lincoln. would be a violation of truth and an insult to our intelligence to deny .
 Accounts of outrages committed by mobs form the every - day news of the times .
 They have pervaded the country from New England to Louisiana ...

-Abraham Lincoln. a would be a violation of truth and an insult to our intelligence to deny .
+Abraham Lincoln. would be a violation of truth and an insult to our intelligence to deny .
 Accounts of outrages committed by mobs form the every - day news of the times .
 They have pervaded the country from New England to Louisiana ...

 Page 11